Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers: Results

 \section{Results}

-In this section we present a detailed analysis of the performance of the proposed quantum-classical hybrid BA algorithm applied to a antiferromagnetic spin-$\frac{1}{2}$ XXZ Hamiltonian on a chain and we focus on the antiferromagnetic side.
-We start with only two initial basis states ($m_0=2$); $\ket{b^0_1}=\ket{\uparrow \downarrow \uparrow \downarrow \uparrow \downarrow ..}$ and $\ket{b^0_1}=\ket{\downarrow \uparrow \downarrow \uparrow \downarrow ..}$.
-The time evolution of these two basis states or bitstrings are done using IBM quantum hardware (Heron) for system sizes up to $N=24$ qubits and we follow all the steps of the BA algorithm.
-We notice that even for the second iteration of the BA algorithm the error of the gs energy is reduced to less than a percent.
+In this section we present a detailed analysis of the performance of the proposed quantum-classical hybrid BA algorithm applied to a antiferromagnetic spin-$\frac{1}{2}$ XXZ Heisenberg Hamiltonian on a chain.
+The initial basis states used to initialize the BA algorithm for different values of the anisotropy parameter $\Delta$ are summarized in Table~\ref{tab:init_basis}.

+The time evolution of these basis states or bitstrings are done using IBM quantum hardware (Heron) for system sizes up to $N=62$ qubits and we follow all the steps of the BA algorithm.
+We notice that even for the second iteration of the BA algorithm the error of the gs energy is reduced significantly.
 Therefore, all results are shown for the second iteration of algorithm and at the end of first iteration which start choosing only $m_1$ most probable basis obtained at the end of first iteration.
-We benchmark hybrid algorithm results against the exact diagonalization (ED) to evaluate the accuracy of gs energies, the fidelity $F$ between the exact and wavefunctions calculated from the BA algorithm, and the reliability of spin-spin correlation functions.
+We benchmark hybrid algorithm results against the density matrix renormalization group (DMRG) to evaluate the accuracy of ground state energies, and the reliability of spin-spin correlation functions.
 We also compare the energies with the Sampling Krylov Quantum Diagonalization (SKQD) method.